 Since the time of Stephen Decatur, the need for homosexual naval officers to interrelate for mutual support has always existed.
 Although many “underground” networks long existed in port cities such as San Diego and Newport, they remained a difficult alternative to communicating in the same frank and public manner available to their heterosexual shipmates.
-It was the power of the internet that finally enabled the gay, lesbian, bisexual and transgender alumni to find each other in safe and secure forums.
+It was the power of the internet that finally enabled the lesbian, gay, bisexual and transgender alumni to find each other in safe and secure forums.

 As societal values and outlook upon LGBT people started to change, so did the courage of the LGBT alumni to come out.
 In 1991, a group of former midshipmen and cadets founded the Service Academy Gay & Lesbian Alumni network (SAGALA), a nationwide organization of alumni from all five federal service academies.
 From 1991 until 2011, SAGALA was the primary social network of the LGBT service academy alumni and LGBT midshipmen/cadets at the service academies and commissioned officers continuing to serve on active duty.

 The first LGBT alumnus to take a very significant leadership role in the Naval Academy Alumni Association was Linda “Postie” Postenrieder ’82.
 In 1998, Linda was elected as the Secretary of the San Francisco Bay Area Chapter of the Alumni Association.
 The following year, Linda was elected at the Chapter President, a position which would later earn Linda a seat on the Naval Academy Alumni Association Board of Trustees from 2003 to 2005.
-To date, Linda is the only openly LGBT alumni who has served as a Trustee of the Association.

 In 2003, various groups of LGBT alumni began to discuss ways in which the LGBT alumni could become more involved as alumni of the Naval Academy.
 In August that year, a group of 31 Naval Academy alumni from SAGALA, joined together by Jeff Petrie, formed a new group in an effort to re-establish their relationship with the Naval Academy and the school’s alumni association as openly gay, lesbian, bisexual, and transgender alumni.
 The group took the name “USNA Out.”
 As word filtered through the LGBT community about the organization, interest and membership grew.